HugoRoca/aws-nodejs-serverless-startwars/readme.md

 For exec unit test: `npm run test`

-the endpoints this repository are bellow: `/dev/api-docs`
+the endpoints of this repository are in the following path: **/api-docs**

 ![swagger_doc](doc/swagger.png)

-the endpoints of this repository are in the following path: **/api-docs**
+this repository follows the following graphic:

 ![graphic](doc/graphic.png)